RFS-Junior/assist-novice-flutter-cdd/README.md

 ## Archival Repository
 This artifact is archived in `figshare` and can be cited using the following DOI: [https://figshare.com/articles/software/assist-novice-flutter-cdd/27042199](https://figshare.com/articles/software/assist-novice-flutter-cdd/27042199).
 Additionally, the project is available on GitHub at: [https://github.com/RFS-Junior/assist-novice-flutter-cdd](https://github.com/RFS-Junior/assist-novice-flutter-cdd).

-## Language Note
-All ICP tables and interview transcripts are available in Portuguese.

 ## License
 The files in this repository are distributed under the [Creative Commons Zero v1.0 Universal License (CC0)](https://creativecommons.org/publicdomain/zero/1.0/).
 This license dedicates the work to the worldwide public domain, allowing it to be freely used, modified, and shared without any copyright restrictions.
 Please refer to the LICENSE file for full details.
 Note that this license disclaims warranties, similar to the Unlicense.